toulbar2/toulbar2/docs/source/userdoc.rst

 -o      ensures an optimal worst-case time complexity of DAC and EAC
         (can be slower in practice)

+-kpdp=[integer]
+        solves knapsack constraints using dynamic programming
+        (-2: never, -1: only in preprocessing, 0: at every search node, >0: after a given number of nodes) (default value is -2)

 Branching, variable and value ordering
 --------------------------------------